 When I found out I was pregnant, I was beyond happy.
-And, although at first, my experience was like any other, it soon became a high-risk pregnancy.
+Although at first, my experience was like any other, it soon became a high-risk pregnancy.

 I looked everywhere for cases similar to mine, but couldn’t find any.